 In order to help resolve this issue, the Jungian analyst Anthony Stevens explains that the archetype-as-such is both an innate predisposition to create an image (i.e. the trickster) and something deep in us that prepares us for – and allows us to appropriately respond to – that image.
 Essentially, we know a trickster when we see one.
 Our common fear of snakes and spiders, including amongst urban dwellers, seems to provide supporting evidence for the existence of inherited mental contents.
-On the other hand, we can offer an evolutionary explanation for this phenomenon.
+And we can offer an evolutionary explanation for this phenomenon.
 Vestigial snake and spider phobias make sense since our ancient ancestors would’ve aided their survival by having such fears, passing them on to their progeny as a result.
-But what, we may ask, is the evolutionary advantage of an archetype that fosters the trickster – or any other archetypal figure for that matter?
+But what, we may ask, is the evolutionary advantage of an archetype that fosters the trickster, or any other archetypal figure for that matter?

 Well, to offer one perspective, various researchers have suggested that humour and laughter evolved, not as an accidental by-product of something else advantageous but as a distinct feature of human psychology that aids our survival.
-When Pueblo Indians maintain that humour and laughter heals, there is a strong scientific basis to this claim.
-For example, Dr Lee Berk and colleagues in the 80s discovered that laughter helps the brain to regulate the stress hormones cortisol and epinephrine.
+When Pueblo Indians maintain that humour and laughter heal, there is a strong scientific basis for this claim.
+For example, Dr Lee Berk and colleagues in the 1980s discovered that laughter helps the brain to regulate the stress hormones cortisol and epinephrine.
 They also discovered a link between laughter and the production of antibodies and endorphins, the brain’s natural painkillers.
 We also know that levels of dopamine, the ‘reward hormone’, increase during laughter.